Udaykir02/GDP_Group-3/setup.md

 Either way, you will need to prepare the device to run Android apps for development.

+## Using a Physical Device

+If you have a physical Android device, you can use it for development in place of an AVD by plugging it into your computer using a USB cable and following the instructions [here](https://reactnative.dev/docs/running-on-device).

+## Using a Virtual Device

+If you use Android Studio to open `./storegrab/android`, you can see the list of available Android Virtual Devices (AVDs) by opening the "AVD Manager" from within Android Studio.

+If you have recently installed Android Studio, you will likely need to create a new AVD.
+Select "Create Virtual Device...", then pick any Phone from the list and click "Next", then select the Tiramisu API Level 33 image.

+> We recommend configuring VM acceleration on your system to improve performance.
+Once you've followed those instructions, go back to the AVD Manager.

+Click "Next" then "Finish" to create your AVD.
+At this point, you should be able to click on the green triangle button next to your AVD to launch it, then proceed to the next step.

 ## Developing OS in macOS
 ## Target OS in iOS
 #### Required for developing the front end of the e-commerce application called storegrab